-- Microbial

-Contaminants, such as viruses and bacteria which may come from septic systems or wildlife.
+- Microbial Contaminants such as viruses and bacteria which may come from septic systems or wildlife.
+122 samples were collected in 2019. - Inorganic Contaminants such as salts and metal, which can occur naturally, or result from urban storm water runoff, industrial or domestic waste disposal, or farming.
+80 samples were collected in 2019.

-- Inorganic

-Contaminants, such

-as salts and metal,

-which can occur

-naturally, or result

-from urban storm

-water runoff,

-industrial or domestic

-waste disposal, or

-- Pesticides and Herbicides, which may come from a variety of sources such as farming, urban storm water runoff, home or business use, and storm drains.
-1 sample was collected for 2012; no - contaminants above the trigger and MCL levels were detected. . - Organic Chemical Contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes, solvents, or they can come from gas stations.
-No testing was required by the State Department of Health for 2012.
+• Pesticides and Herbicides which may come from a variety of sources such as farming, urban storm water runoff, home or business use, and storm drains.
+4 samples were col-lected in 2019.

+Organic Chemical Contaminants including synthetic and volatile organic chemicals, which are by-products of industrial processes, solvents, or they can come from gas stations.
+5 samples were collected in 2019; no contaminates above the trigger and MCL levels were detected.
+Total Trihalomethanes were below the MCL.

-Radioactive Contaminants, can occur naturally.
-A total of 6 samples were collected for 2012; the results were all below the MCL triggered levels.
+• Radioactive Contaminants which can occur naturally.
+3 samples were collected in 2019; no contaminates above the trigger and MCL levels were detected.

-In order to ensure that tap water is safe to drink, EPA prescribes regulations, which limit the amount of certain contaminants in water provided by public water systems.
+In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.

-The Food and Drug Administration regulation establishes limits for contaminants in bottled water, which must provide the same protection for public health.
+The Food and Drug Administration regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.